daisy/pipeline-modules/README.md

 - releaseResource for every thread
 - onAfterOneExecution

-No resource is allocated if onBeforeOneExecution failed to communicate with the TTS engine.
+No resource will be allocated if onBeforeOneExecution fails, e.g. because it can't connect to a TTS Server or cannot find a synthesizer binary.

-The step starts synthesizing after all the resources have been allocated.
-ReleaseResource callback is not called before every thread has finished so as to easily distinguish between the different stages, unless TTSServices explicity set the flag which tells that their resources have to be released as soon as possible.
+The step starts all the threads after all the resources have been allocated.
+ReleaseResource callback is not called before every thread has finished so as to let users easily distinguish between the different stages, unless TTSServices explicity set the flag which tells that their resources have to be released as soon as possible.

 If no such flag is set:
 ![alt text](ssml-to-audio.png)

 [plantuml source](ssml-to-audio.uml)

 If a TTSService is unplugged earlier than expected, then the resources will be released earlier, however the callbacks will remain the same.

 ![alt text](stop.png)

 [plantuml source](stop.uml)

 ### SSML Partitioning

 Text-to-ssml module is responsible for converting the text and partitioning the SSML into multiple files on which ssml-to-audio relies to dispatch the SSML over the threads.
 The partitioning is performed according to structural elements such as DTBook levels.
 The only constraints are that sections must not be dispatched over different partitions, and partitions must contain only contiguous text, so that the final mp3 files will roughly correspond to sections of the original document.

 Ssml-to-audio module is free to split the partitions into smaller parts as long as the partitions are not merged together.
-As a result, the mp3 file will be smaller.
-They are indeed split when the audio format changes or when the sections are too big.
+As a result, the mp3 files will be smaller.
+They are indeed split when the audio format changes or when the sections are too big to get the most out of the multi-threading architecture.
 The resulting small parts are then stored in a central queue.
 The threads pop one by one the elements of the queue when they are not busy.

 ### Audio Buffers